-Estate settlement is often stressful, but a very important job.
-As an executor you have been entrusted to carry out the wishes of the departed as swiftly and exactly as possible.
-You can count on us to act quickly and with as much empathy to the feelings of everyone in bereavement.
+Estate settlement is an important and sometimes stressful job.
+As an executor you have been entrusted to carry out the wishes of the deceased as quickly and exactly as possible.
+You can count on us to act quickly and with as much compassion to the feelings of everyone in bereavement.

-Contact us today to discuss your explicit estate appraisal needs and how we can put our business acumen to work for you.
+Contact us promptly to discuss your specialized estate appraisal demands and how we can put our business acumen to work for you.

-Settling an estate generally requires an appraisal to determine fair market value for the estate involved.
-It's understandable that thinking about getting an appraisal is the farthest thought from your mind.
-Of course, you have to be there for your family first.
-Our staff is comfortable with the systems and requirements necessary to supply a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
-The ethical requirements listed within the Uniform Standards of Professional Appraisal Practice (USPAP) conforms our company to confidentiality, assuring the strongest degree of privacy for all parties involved.
+Generally, settling an estate requires an detailed appraisal report to acquire fair market value for the property to the satisfaction of the parties involved.
+We empathize that in times like this, even thinking about an appraisal is the furthest thought from your mind.
+Due to this, it is possible that the date of death differs from the time the appraisal is ordered.
+Superior Appraisals, Inc. assures that our staff are knowledgeable about the procedures and requirements requested by the IRS and IA revenue agencies to provide a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
+The ethical requirements listed within the Uniform Standards of Professional Appraisal Practice (USPAP) binds our company to confidentiality, providing the fullest degree of discretion for you.

-One of the most significant requirements in an appraisal is an appraiser-supported opinion of value in a detailed reason as to how the appraiser came to his conclusion.
-Such a report will definitely demonstrate to the IA agencies that the numbers used are well-founded and correct.
+One of the most essential requirements in an appraisal report is an appraiser-backed opinion of value in a detailed reason as to how the appraiser came to his conclusion.
+In having a report supported by Superior Appraisals, Inc.'s expert staff, you will have the understanding that the numbers shown in the appraisal will certainly demonstrate to the IRS that the numbers used are accurate and correct.